 What roles are most in demand across Ontario?

-How has the job market in Ontario changed over the past years?
+How has the job market in Ontario changed over recent years?

-Which industries in Ontario are expected to continue growing over the next few years?
+Which industries in Ontario are expected to grow in the coming years?

-Some of the industries in Ontario that are expected to continue growing over the next few years include technology, healthcare, skilled trades, manufacturing, agri-food, and life sciences.
-These sectors are likely to expand, offering more job opportunities for skilled foreign workers.
+Industries expected to grow in Ontario include technology, healthcare, skilled trades, manufacturing, agri-food, and life sciences.
+These sectors are projected to create consistent employment opportunities for skilled professionals, including foreign workers.

 What factors make Ontario a top province for employment opportunities in Canada?